What do the Pilgrim Fathers have to do with Leiden Holland?

 Beschuitsteeg 9, Leiden

-Source: own research on site.
-We thank the city of Leiden for the friendly support.
+Source: On-site research.
+We thank the city of Leiden for their support.

 Text: © Copyright Monika Fuchs, TravelWorldOnline